Students interested in applying for a Fall 2018 – Spring 2019 Tutor or Program Assistant position should email Hope Fisher.

 - Be able to communicate clearly and effectively and should have a mature, professional demeanor.

 A Call for Applications for the 2019-2020 academic year will being in March 2019.
 All questions can be directed to Hope Fisher.

 - Initial Application

 - Faculty recommendations

 - Schedule availability

-If your application is selected, you will be invited for an interview, during which you will be asked to “teach” on your subject for three to five minutes.
+If your application is selected, you will be invited for an interview with the Learning Den staff, during which you will be asked to “teach” on your subject for three to five minutes.

 Our needs and open positions change each semester.
 If you apply and are not hired, please consider applying again another semester.